Elks 11th Hour Clock

 Epilog

 I've had a number of Lodges ask for help with their broken 11th hour clocks.
 I had a PCB designed which makes this project more possible.
-Due to the size, weight, and fragile nature of the clocks they really need to be repaired locally.
+Due to the size, weight, and fragile nature of the clocks they really need to be rebuilt locally.
 This PCB is designed so there is no soldering with all connections made by screw terminals.
-The rebuild would consist of replacing the chimes/doorbell with a speaker and grill, soldering LEDs into the sockets, purchasing the power supply, and wiring it all up.
-I could even help with LED soldering since the sockets are easily shipped.
+The rebuild would consist of replacing the chimes/doorbell with a speaker and grill, soldering and mounting the LEDs, and wiring it all up.
+I might be able to help with LED soldering depending on the clock.
+Contact me for details.